Asashou/notes/06_mpl_matrices/06_mpl_matrices.md

 #### more matplotlib

+- plotting issues:
+    ```python
+    import matplotlib.pyplot as plt
+    plt.plot() # should pop up a figure window with axes
+    ````
+    - figures not popping up in **ipython**?
+        - turn on interactive mode by calling `plt.ion()`
+        - permanently enable interactive mode in matplotlib settings file:
+            - linux: `~/.config/matplotlib/matplotlibrc`
+            - mac + windows: `~/.matplotlib/matplotlibrc`
+            - uncomment `#interactive: False` line and set to `True` instead
+    - figures in **jupyter** not automatically displaying inline?
+        - type `%matplotlib inline` in a cell, all cells that follow will do inline plots
+        - make this setting permanent in `~/.ipython/ipython_config.py` file
+        - uncomment `#c.InteractiveShellApp.matplotlib = None` line and set to `'inline'`
+        - for interactive plotting in jupyter, type `%matplotlib notebook`
+        - make this setting permanent with `c.InteractiveShellApp.matplotlib = 'notebook'` in `ipython_config.py` file
+            - NOTE: this only works in more recent versions of matplotlib/jupyter?
+            - quite a bit slower than interactive plots in ipython
+    - missing toolbar?
+        - set `toolbar : toolbar2` in `matplotlibrc` file
+    - the button for "edit axes/curve/image params" in figure window might be missing

 - MATLAB style vs. OOP style:
     - last week we learned the MATLAB "procedural" style of plotting:
     ```python